 This cozy basement pub is one of the earliest, and still among the best, places to “drink local.”
 With 42 all-Canadian, craft-brewed ales and lagers on tap, including several of their own creation, C'est What is heaven for beer lovers.
 To boot, the bar boasts a diverse menu of comfort food, regular live music events and other fun distractions like board games, pool tables and fireplaces.
 67 Front Street East

 Steam Whistle Brewing

 Another Toronto beer pioneer, beerbistro is trendier than a pub and more casual than a fancy restaurant.
 It features a wide array of domestic and international beers, including numerous exclusives.
 It also boasts a food menu heavy on “beer cuisine.”
-You can even order beer-flavoured ice-cream!
+You can even order beer-flavoured ice cream!
 18 King Street East.

 Beer is more than just a refreshing beverage to the people at Bier Markt— it’s a passion.
 Let the knowledgeable staff help you choose from among their 150 different beers.
 Pair your selection with a dish from the European brasserie-inspired menu for an unforgettable culinary experience.
-Raise a glass to beautiful Bier at Bier Markt!
+Raise a glass to the beautiful Bier at Bier Markt!
 58 The Esplanade & 67 O’Neil Road.

 Granite Brewery and Restaurant

 Toronto’s oldest brewpub offers upscale pub food and English-style brews from its on-site brewery.
 Now entering its third decade of operation, The Granite is renowned for its cask-conditioned ales – English-style brews that receive their final fermentation in the barrel and are served at cool rather than cold temperatures.
 The Granite is an oasis of fine beer and pub food in the thriving Yonge and Eglinton neighbourhood (sometimes referred to as “young and eligible”).
 245 Eglinton Avenue East.